In case our site wasn't as straight forward as we thought.

 The U.S. government requires that you report the money you make from WAMI (or any other source) when you file your taxes each year -- even if you don’t want to.

 However, while we here at WAMI are borderline geniuses, we are by no means legal experts -- especially where tax law is concerned.
 We would recommend seeking out a professional on the matter if you disagree with us.

-Please note that when you sign up via a connected Google or Facebook account, your profile image will be automatically pulled from that account.
+Please note that when you sign up via a connected social account, your profile image will be automatically pulled from that account.
 You can still update it in your WAMI account without affecting your connect account's profile information.

 At any time, you can click your avatar in the upper right-hand corner and choose "Change Password" from the menu.
 Here, you can choose a new password for your account.

 If you happen to have forgotten your password, just head over to the Log In page and click "Forgot Password".
 Enter your email address, and we will send you instructions to reset your password.

 If you do not have a password set for your WAMI account, it is because you chose to log in with a Google, Amazon, and/or Facebook account.
 When you do this, you are instantly authenticated through your connected account and do not have to type in a separate password for WAMI.